dart-lang/language/working/0723-static-extensions/feature-specification-variant1.md

 `E.C<U1 ..
 Uk>.name(args)`, or `E<S1 ..
 Ss>.C<U1 ..
 Uk>.name(args)`
 (and similarly for a constructor named `C` using `E<S1 ..
 Ss>.C(args)`, etc).

+*The point is that an explicitly resolved invocation has a static analysis and dynamic semantics which is very easy to understand, based on the information.
+In particular, the actual type arguments passed to the extension determines the actual type arguments passed to the class, which means that the explicitly resolved invocation typically has quite some redundancy (but it is very easy to check whether it is consistent, and it is an error if it is inconsistent).
+Every other form is reduced to the explicitly resolved form.*

 A compile-time error occurs if the type arguments passed to `E` violate the declared bounds.
 A compile-time error occurs if no type arguments are